 Buses are the main form of transport for long-distance travel in Peru.
 It’s the preferred method of travel for many since buses are inexpensive in Peru, but remember not all bus companies are the same.
-For your comfort, safety and time we made this ranking of the best bus companies in Peru.
+For your comfort, safety and time we made this ranking of the best bus companies in Cusco.

-Booking a bus: Book your bus through Busbud.com, Redbus.com or directly at the bus terminal
+- Booking a bus: Book your bus through Busbud.com, Redbus.com or directly at the bus terminal

-Terminal Tax: All bus terminals have a tax that you have to pay in order to enter the departure gates.
+- Terminal Tax: All bus terminals have a tax that you have to pay in order to enter the departure gates.
 The prices vary, depending on the city and the terminal itself.
 You can be charged anywhere from 1 to 5 soles.

-Time: Buses in Peru are may not be on time due to a variety of circumstances.
+- Time: Buses in Peru are may not be on time due to a variety of circumstances.
 Always allow for extra travel time and be flexible.
 If you are on a tight schedule, maybe you should consider using a domestic airline for faster and more efficient travel.
 Most buses provide an overnight service, leaving you with plenty of time in the day to explore.

-Type of Service: Buses in Peru are either direct service or make multiple stops.
-With direct service you they go directly to your desire city with no stops in-between.
+- Type of Service: Buses in Peru are either direct service or make multiple stops.
+With direct service they go directly to your desired city with no stops in-between.
 Other buses stop at almost all of the cities along the route to let passengers off or on the buses.
 Some are quick stops, and other stops are at bus terminals for 10 to 15 minutes.
 If you are in a hurry take a direct bus and be sure to verify it before purchasing a ticket at the terminal.
 Agents at terminals are eager to sell tickets and may or may not inform you of all of the details of your trip.

-Safety tip: Keep your belongings safely tucked away under your feet at all times.
+- Safety tip: Keep your belongings safely tucked away under your feet at all times.
 Choose a well-established bus company with a good track record.
 It´s not worth losing your possessions, just to save a dollar or two.
 Better quality lines check passengers in and verify their identity.

 Cruz del Sur